 Rover SD1 Buying Guide

 Widely considered to be the last ‘proper’ Rover, the SD1 remains a true staple of the 1970s.
-However, that means all the British Leyland problems can haunt your sanity.
+However, that means all the British Leyland problems are rife.
 Here’s how to bag a trouble-free specimen

 • Project: £400-1500 • Good: £1900-3000 • Concours: £5000-7000 •